When most people think of Iceland, they think of the Northern Lights. I, Natasha Monteiro, did too.

 Day 4: Snorkeling Between Continents

 At Silfra, located within the UNESCO-recognized Thingvellir National Park, visitors can float through crystal-clear glacial water in a fissure that separates the North American and Eurasian tectonic plates.
-Here, the water is exceptionally clear – and chilly!
+Here, the water is exceptionally clear – and exceptionally chilly!
+In fact, it is one of the only places in the world with a water clarity of about 100 meters!

 Still, drifting through this underwater canyon felt surreal and unlike anything I’d done before.